-Part-of-speech tagging follows the tagset in Universal Dependencies project, as used in the Permyak Komi and Zyrian Komi treebanks (Partanen et al. 2018), included in the UD release 2.5.
+Part-of-speech tagging follows the tagset in Universal Dependencies project, as used in the Permian Komi and Zyrian Komi treebanks (Partanen et al. 2018), included in the UD release 2.5.
 (Zeman et al. 2019).
 In addition, the morphological analysis follows the UD conventions in the Komi and other Uralic language treebanks.
-The recent efforts to systematize the annotation conventions within Uralic languages in general (Partanen & Rueter 2019), and in more detailed questions such as numerals (Rueter et al. 2021), have been taken into account as closely as possible.
-Old Permic itself does not contain morphosyntactic features entirely absent from modern Komi dialects, or our current level of annotation at least has not encountered any.
-One morphological difference with regard to current Komi treebanks would be the seeming lack of some tense oppositions that would correspond to the contemporary present and future tenses.
-The same pattern found in Old Permic is also present in the modern Komi dialect of Udora (Partanen & Kellner 2021: 178).
-The current annotation conventions, however, are Tense=Pres Tense=Fut, although this may not be the optimal solution.
+The recent efforts to systematize the annotation conventions within Uralic languages in general (Partanen & Rueter 2019), and in more detailed issues such as numerals (Rueter et al. 2021), will be contemplated as thoroughly as possible.
+Old Permic itself does not seem to contain morphosyntactic features entirely absent from modern Komi dialects, that is to say, our current level of annotation at least has not encountered any.
+One morphological difference with regard to current Komi treebanks would be the seeming lack of certain tense oppositions that would correspond to the contemporary present and future tenses.
+The same pattern found in Old Permic is also present in the modern Zyrian Komi dialect of Udora (Partanen & Kellner 2021: 178).
+The current annotation conventions, however, are Tense=Pres and Tense=Fut, although this may not be the optimal solution.

 One difference between the Old Permic treebank and the other Zyrian Komi treebanks is that the morphological analysis produced by an FST is not included in the MISC column.
-The main reason is that there is no analyser of this type for Old Permic, and as the number of texts is very small and do not represent a currently spoken dialect, it does not seem necessary to integrate it either in the GiellaLT infrastructure that is mainly targeted toward language maintenance efforts.
+The main reason is that there is no analyser of this type for Old Permic, and as the number of texts is very small and do not represent a currently spoken dialect, it does not seem necessary to integrate it either in the GiellaLT (Pirinen et al. 2023; Moshagen et al. 2023) infrastructure that is mainly targeted toward language maintenance efforts.
+Similarly, tools that have been very important in treebank creation for the Uralic languages, such as UralicNLP (Hämäläinen 2019), cannot be used due to these constraints.

-The annotation of dependencies is currently in progress, and we have not yet encountered any annotation problems not known from other existing treebanks.
-Texts are, in the end, relatively straightforward Komi, although it has to be emphasized that if some words are to be read differently, this would also often result in a new syntactic structure.
+The annotation of dependencies is currently in progress, and we have not yet encountered any annotation problems unknown to other existing treebanks of Komi.
+The texts are, in the end, relatively straightforward Komi, although it must be emphasised that if some words are to be read differently, the result would oftentimes see a new syntactic structure.

-As sentence boundaries are not indicated in the Old Permic texts, they have to be deduced by the context.
-This allows multiple interpretations, which in turn results in different tree structures in the annotations; we have mainly followed the interpretation of Lytkin 1952 here.
+As sentence boundaries are not indicated in the Old Permic texts, they must be deduced from the context.
+This allows multiple interpretations, which in turn results in different tree structures in the annotations; we have mainly followed the interpretation of Lytkin 1952, here.
 The treebank is characterized by a fairly large number of lists and repetitions, which seems to follow from the religious nature of the material.
-There are often annotations with APPOS relation.
-In some cases the word order is not natural for Komi, and follows the original Church Slavonic source.
-The possessive constructions annotated with NMOD regularly have an opposite word order from the one expected based on other Komi treebanks.
+There are often annotations with the APPOS relation.

+In some instances, the word order is not natural for Komi, and appears to follow the original Church Slavonic source.
+The possessive constructions annotated with NMOD regularly have a word order opposite to the one expected based on other Komi treebanks.